Kalecia24824/Portfolio/JS/Programming/Beginner/README.md

 Link to Lucky Number: [Lucky-Number](/JS/Programming/Lucky-Number/README.md "My Lucky Number README")

+### Program 4: Number Guessing Game
+Lets the user guess a number three times to see if they got the answer correct!

+Link to Number Guess: [Number-Guess](/JS/Programming/Number-Guess/README.md "My Number Guess README")

 ## ✨ Acknowledgements
 Each project will have some acknowledgements to certain tools, websites, and other apps.
 These will be listed here: